 Phone: +64 7 838 4076

-Les Oxley is Professor of Economics at the University of Waikato's Management School; Adjunct Professor at Curtin University; Honorary Professor at the University of Stirling; Affiliate at Motu; Research Associate at the Centre for Applied Macroeconomic Analysis (CAMA); and Research Affiliate at the Centre for Economic History (CEH), ANU.
+Les Oxley is Professor of Economics at the University of Waikato's Management School; Adjunct Professor at Curtin University; Affiliate at Motu; Research Associate at the Centre for Applied Macroeconomic Analysis (CAMA); and Research Affiliate at the Centre for Economic History (CEH), ANU.

-He is an Elected Fellow of the Royal Society of New Zealand (FRSNZ).
+He is an Elected Fellow (since 2006) of the Royal Society of New Zealand (FRSNZ).

 His research interests include Circular Economy and sustainable economic development; economic wellbeing; time series econometrics; financial econometrics (especially as it relates to cryptocurrencies); cliometrics; economic history; the economics of innovation; energy economics.

-He is chair of the Business and Economics Panel of the 2018 Performance-Based Research Fund (PBRF) New Zealand research assessment exercise.
-He is co-editor-in-chief and joint founding editor of the Journal of Economic Surveys and a member of the New Zealand Minister of Finance's Committee of Academic Advisors.
-He has published on a wide range of topics and is currently engaged in research on the Circular Economy and sustainable economic development; the effects of COVID-19 on financial markets; the effects of colonisation on the wellbeing of all New Zealanders.
+He was chair of the Business and Economics Panel of the 2018 Performance-Based Research Fund (PBRF) New Zealand research assessment exercise.
+He is co-Editor-in-Chief and joint founding editor of the Journal of Economic Surveys.
+He has received 7 Marsden funded grants and published on a wide range of topics.
+He is currently engaged in research on the Circular Economy and sustainable economic development; the effects of COVID-19 on financial markets; the effects of colonisation on the wellbeing of all New Zealanders.

 Listen to Les on Radio NZ

 Corbet, S., Hou, Y., Hu, Y., Oxley, L., & Xu, D. (2021).
 Pandemic-related financial market volatility spillovers: Evidence from the Chinese COVID-19 epicentre.
 International Review of Economics and Finance, 71, 55-81. doi:10.1016/j.iref.2020.06.022